-- e.
-If the initial screening identifies discrepancies or inconsistencies, a determination of the type and extent must be made to evaluate extent and nature of further investigation necessary. - 2.
-Initial Investigation - a.
-Review policy information to verify coverage and resolve any issues including garaging and operators, and notify Underwriting where appropriate. - b.
-Contact with involved parties to secure sufficient documentation of facts involving accident circumstances, to verify occurrence, and to establish degree of fault should be timely and, in cases where no injuries reported, appropriate to the loss. - c.
-Secure documentation of ownership and existence of said vehicle in appropriate cases, especially total losses. - d.
-Secure documentation of the damages or value of the vehicle. - e.
-Review and evaluate discrepancies and fraud indicators to determine the scope of further investigation. - f.
-The setting of initial reserves should be timely, reasonable, and follow documented company policy. - 3.
-Appraisal Program - a.
+- a.
+Reviewing policy information to verify coverage, resolve any issues including garaging or operators, and notifying Underwriting where appropriate. - b.
+Timely contact with involved parties to secure sufficient documentation of facts involving accident circumstances, to verify occurrence, and to establish degree of fault and, in cases where no injuries reported, appropriate to the loss. - c.
+Obtaining documentation of ownership and existence of said vehicle in appropriate cases, especially total losses. - d.
+Documenting the damages or value of the vehicle. - e.
+Reviewing and evaluating discrepancies and fraud indicators to determine the scope of further investigation. - f.
+Timely setting of reasonable initial reserves and following the documented company policy. - 3.
+Appraisal Program

+- a.
 Appraisers must recognize and report discrepancies which may indicate need for further investigation. - b.
-Appraisals should be reviewed in conjunction with all other information developed to determine if there are any indicators of fraud. - 4.
+Appraisals shall be reviewed in conjunction with all other information developed to determine if there are any indicators of fraud. - 4.
 Prompt Evaluation and Settlement - a.
 After initial investigation is complete, a decision must be made to promptly process for settlement or refer case for special investigation. - b.
-In the normal course of claim handling a file should be referred for special investigation or expert analysis when discrepancies exist that are unresolved.

-- c.
-ARCs should have a litigation management program designed to bring cases to the earliest conclusion at a reasonable value. - 5.
-Prior to making any payment equal to or in excess of \$500 to a third-party claimant the ARC must comply with the requirements of the Insurance Claim Payment Intercept Program, M.G.L.
+In the normal course of claim handling a file shall be referred for special investigation or expert analysis when discrepancies exist that are unresolved. - c.
+ARCs shall have a litigation management program designed to bring cases to the earliest conclusion at a reasonable value. - 5.
+Prior to making any payment equal to or in excess of \$500 to a third-party claimant, the ARC must comply with the requirements of the Insurance Claim Payment Intercept Program, M.G.L.
 Chapter 175, Section 24D.
 NOTE: Failure to comply with M.G.L.
 Chapter 175, Section 24D will subject the ARC to penalties proscribed by the Department of Revenue.
 These penalties will be in lieu of those penalties imposed for non compliance with the Performance Standards. - 6.
 Subrogation/Recovery - a.
-The investigation should determine other parties involved in the accident, the probable extent of liability on each party, and the carrier or party against whom subrogation will be directed, if applicable. - b.
-Upon subrogation recovery the deductible should be reimbursed in a timely and accurate manner when and where appropriate. - C. Fraud Handling - 1.
+The investigation shall determine other parties involved in the accident, the probable extent of liability on each party, and the carrier or party against whom subrogation will be directed, if applicable. - b.
+Upon subrogation recovery the deductible shall be reimbursed in a timely and accurate manner when and where appropriate. - C. Fraud Handling - 1.
 Screening process for suspected fraudulent claims - a.
-When discrepancy is of such weight as to raise substantial questions of fraud (example: all keys accounted for and the vehicle shows no ignition damage), the case should be referred for special investigation. - b.
-Whenever several discrepancies exist and/or a pattern appears that matches prior suspicious cases, the case should be referred for special investigation. - c.
-Unresolved discrepancies, such as VIN problems, prior total loss or salvaged vehicle, title inconsistencies, or other verifiable documents should result in the case being referred for special investigation. - d.
-Whenever a combination of minor discrepancies occur which cannot be resolved, the case should be referred for special investigation. - 2.
-Appraisal Program - a.
-When damage to the vehicle is identified as inconsistent with accident circumstances, the case should be considered for special investigation. - b.
-Clear photographs must accompany explanation of all damage inconsistencies.
+When a discrepancy is of such weight as to raise substantial questions of fraud (example: all keys accounted for and the vehicle shows no ignition damage), the case shall be referred for special investigation. - b.
+Whenever several discrepancies exist and/or a pattern appears that matches prior suspicious cases, the case shall be referred for special investigation. - c.
+Unresolved discrepancies, such as VIN problems, prior total loss or salvaged vehicle, title inconsistencies, or other verifiable documents shall result in the case being referred for special investigation. - d.
+Whenever a combination of minor discrepancies occur which cannot be resolved, the case shall be referred for special investigation.

-- 3. Special Investigation - a.
-Claims identified as suspicious or suspected fraudulent should be referred for more detailed special investigation and consideration given to referring the claim to IFB, NICB and/or the appropriate law enforcement agency for prosecution. - b.
-The CAR SIU Standards for investigation of suspicious claims (Appendix A, attached) must be consulted and considered as part of the special investigation process. - c.
-The savings recorded on physical damage claims should be documented and reported to CAR on a quarterly basis. - 4.
+- 2. Appraisal Program - a.
+When damage to the vehicle is identified as inconsistent with accident circumstances, the case shall be considered for special investigation. - b.
+Clear photographs must accompany explanation of all damage inconsistencies. - 3.
+Special Investigation - a.
+Claims identified as suspicious or suspected fraudulent shall be referred for more detailed special investigation and consideration given to referring the claim to IFB, NICB and/or the appropriate law enforcement agency for prosecution. - b.
+The CAR SIU Standards for investigation of suspicious claims (Appendix A) must be consulted and considered as part of the special investigation process. - c.
+The savings recorded on physical damage claims shall be documented and reported to CAR on a quarterly basis. - 4.
 Evaluation and Settlement